MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/publishing-to-the-app-store/signing.md

 ms.date: 03/14/2017
 ---

-# Sign with Developer ID
+# Signing Xamarin.Mac Apps with a Developer ID

 If the developer plans to distribute an app directly to macOS users, Apple recommends that they code-sign it with their Developer ID so that it can be installed on macOS systems with **GateKeeper** enabled.
 If the app has not been signed, **GateKeeper** will prevent users from installing with an alert message (they can bypass this restricting by holding down the Control key while launching).